Shopify vs Etsy

 Ending up using the wrong e-commerce platform or marketplace with killer hidden fees can be fatal for some starting online businesses and users.
 This is why checking the credit card processing fees, plans, and payment options before signing up for any platform or marketplace is essential.

 Thankfully, neither Shopify nor Etsy have such shocking or hidden payments.

-Etsy doesn’t charge a monthly subscription fee for its basic plan, but you should be ready to pay a listing fee of $0.20 per each product, which is active until the product is sold or up to 4 months.
+Etsy doesn’t charge a monthly subscription fee for its basic plan, but you should be ready to pay a listing fee of $0.20 per product, which is active until the product is sold or up to 4 months.